buzzqw/TUS/OBSS/OBSSv2-eng.md

 Several spells interact with other effects by canceling or modifying them.
 When it is written that a spell **counters** or is **countered** by another, it is necessary to verify the DC of the spells or effects to make sure which effect dominates over the other.

-For example, the Slow spell counters Haste, Remove Curse counters curses, Remove Poison counters poisons...
+For example, the Slow spell counters Haste, Remove Curse counters curses, Neutralize Poison counters poisons...

 The **own counterspell value** is computed with a check of 3d6 + MP + ability modifier for spells + times that Magic Adept has been taken. + 1 for each Magic Critical Success obtained in the Magic Check.